Headquarters in China slated to open in 2017

 Broad manufacturing footprint

-Johnson Controls serves customers in the Asia Pacific through an extensive branch network and broad manufacturing footprint, spanning over 400 branches, 42 manufacturing plants, six distribution centers and five major technology centers.
-The company’s footprint in China includes 15 manufacturing plants, two research and development facilities, 112 branches, 12,000 employees and channel partners across 200 cities.
+Johnson Controls serves customers in the Asia Pacific through an extensive branch network and broad manufacturing footprint, spanning over nearly 400 branches, 42 manufacturing plants, six distribution centers and five major technology centers.
+The company’s footprint in China includes 17 manufacturing plants, three research and development facilities, almost 100 branches, 9,000 employees and channel partners across 200 cities.
 The company was recently recognized for its capabilities in China with the “Top Employer China” award for the sixth consecutive year.

 Johnson Controls supports customer growth strategies through its world-class engineering, innovation and industrial design capabilities.
 The company operates local automotive design studios, global technical centers and engineering offices across China with full testing capabilities.

 As the global leader in automotive batteries, Johnson Controls is well-positioned to help the Chinese automotive industry grow by offering solutions to meet increasingly strict fuel efficiency and emissions regulations.

 The company’s automotive battery business has 14 million units of capacity to serve the China market, with more than 1,000 employees in two plants.

 In May 2014, Johnson Controls signed a long-term automotive battery supply agreement with SAIC Motor Corporation Limited (SAIC Motor), a further indication of Johnson Controls’ commitment to expand rapidly in the Chinese market..

 As China drives toward energy security, Johnson Controls’ Building Efficiency business is well-positioned to grow its HVAC product offerings, as well as energy efficiency and sustainable building solutions.